 Adult Basic Education courses have been moved from the regular College Catalog to the Continuing Education Catalog.
-Courses are scheduled and maintained by the Office of Continuing Education and schedule for HiSET® by calling 735-5625 or 735-5517 or online at
+Courses are scheduled and maintained by the Office of Continuing Education and Workforce Development.

-Workforce Development.
 For more information regarding these courses, please call (671) 735-5646.